-DBCC allocation errors Allocation problems are reported in the output generated by DBCC with sp_iqcheckdb run in a allocation mode or verification mode.
+Allocation problems are reported in the output generated by DBCC with sp_iqcheckdb run in a allocation mode or verification mode.
 If the Allocation Summary section has values flagged with asterisks, such as " Blocks Leaked" or " Blocks with Multiple Owners," then there are allocation problems.

 Messages in the DBCC output related to allocation problems are listed in the following table.
-See the section "DBCC error messages" on page 536 for a more extensive list of DBCC messages.

 DBCC message Description/action Block Count Mismatch This count always accompanies other allocation errors.
 Blocks Leaked 1st Unowned PBN Blocks that were found not to be in use by any database object.
 Use sp_iqcheckdb dropleaks mode to repair.
 Blocks with Multiple Owners 1st Multiple Owner PBN Blocks in use by more than one database object.
 Drop the object that is reported as inconsistent.
-Unallocated Blocks in Use 1st Unallocated PBN Blocks in use by a database object, but not marked as in use.
-Use sp_iqcheckdb dropleaks mode to repair.